 Until recently, the remnants of the two cars could have been seen at the Colorado Springs Trolley Museum near Fillmore Street and Interstate 25.
 Their fiberglass vista-domes were still intact.
 I have been unable to find record of what happened to the original steam-type engine.
 The remnants of the two passenger cars are no longer at the Trolley Museum.
 As you can see in the photo, they had deteriorated beyond repair and recently scrapped.

 Explore!
 The ride and track are gone but you can visit the restored Cadillac engine on display, still resting on the original rails.
-Although the parking lot end of the tunnel has been removed the other end is still very visible, covered by a chain link gate.
-The 400′ tunnel that ran under the street is still there.
-The end by the engine display is covered, but the north end is easily visible, blocked by a chain link gate.
+Behind the engine display is the tunnel entrance, hidden in the bushes.
+The other end is still very visible across the street, covered by a chain link gate.
+Yes, the 400′ tunnel that ran under the street is still there.

 The raised railway bed can be seen running parallel to the road between the large water tank and the zoo’s parking lot.